tu8435/molmoact/README.md

 ## 1. Overview

-MolmoAct is a repository for training and using AI2’s open-sourced **Action Reasoning Model** that can reason in space.
+MolmoAct is a repository for training and using Ai2’s open-sourced **Action Reasoning Model** that can reason in space.

-> **Note:** Training code, evaluation code, and data processing scripts will be released soon.
-We’re finalizing them for public release to ensure reproducibility and ease of use.

 ---